 On top of that, it’s always best to stick with natural supplements without unnecessary fillers or chemicals.
 If you have any difficulty finding this information, contact the company directly.
 If they’re not upfront and transparent about the ingredients in their products, look elsewhere.

 Become a Warrior for Your Health and Join the HakaLife Family

-In addition to beta-glucan, our Glucan85Plus supplement has other beneficial ingredients like Acerola Cherry Fruit Extract for Vitamin C, Elderberry, Zinc, Echinacea, Magnesium, and Vitamin D3.
+Our Glucan85Plus beta glucan supplement includes other beneficial ingredients like Acerola Cherry Fruit Extract for Vitamin C, Elderberry, Zinc, Echinacea, Magnesium, and Vitamin D3.
 We also guarantee 85% purity on all of our supplements because we know quality matters.

 We understand how complicated it can be to find the right supplements, so don’t hesitate to reach out with any questions.
 Your health is important to us!
 So, even if Glucan85Plus isn’t right for you, we might be able to suggest something that is!